What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first step you must do when facing a clogged toilet is to shut off the water supply valve that is behind the toilet.
-This is to ensure that no water will enter the tank as you are working to unblock it.
-The valve is normally found near in the middle of the tank, on one side.
+The first thing you need to do when faced with a blocked toilet is turning off the water supply valve that is behind the toilet.
+This ensures that no water can enter the tank as you try to get it unclogged.
+The valve is usually located near to the base of tank, on one side.

 Step 3: Use a plunger.

-A plunger is without doubt the most effective tool for cleaning toilets that are blocked.
-The first step is to gently push down to the plunger, until all air is released, then press it hard over the toilet bowl.
-Then, start to plunge vigorously up and down for approximately 20 minutes.
-The suction generated by plunging back and forth will help remove any blockages.
+A plunger is without doubt the most efficient method for getting rid of blocked toilets.
+Start by pushing down upon the plunger until all air is released, then place it in the toilet bowl.
+Then, start to plunge quickly up and down for around 20 minutes.
+The suction that is created by the movement of the plunger will assist in removing any blockages.

 Tips:

-- Fill in holes around sinks and shower drains if close by to prevent the pressure of air from escape as you plunge.
+- Cover holes around sinks or shower drains if close enough to prevent the release of pressure as you plunge.

-If plunges don’t work you can try this other method Pour half a cup of baking soda and one tablespoon of vinegar in the bowl.
-Let this mixture settle for approximately 15 minutes.
-It may fizz but when it ceases to fizz then pour boiling water down (not at a boil) to remove the obstruction.
+If plunging doesn’t work you can try this other method Pour half a cup of baking soda and a cup of vinegar into the toilet bowl.
+Allow the mixture to settle for about 15 minutes.
+It will begin to bubble, and when it stops you can pour hot water down (not hot) to eliminate the obstruction.

-If both plunging and baking soda or vinegar methods have failed and you are in need of a solution, it’s time to try an electric coat hanger or plumbing snake.
-You can straighten out the coat hanger’s wire until you are left with a thin and long wire with an angled hook at one end.
-You can also use the plumbing snake.
+If plunging, baking soda/vinegar methods have failed the problem, it’s the right time to utilize the wire coat hanger or plumbing snake.
+Make sure you straighten your coat hanger’s wire until you have a long thin wire with a hook that is bent at one end.
+You can also use to use the plumbing snake.
 It is specially designed to clear drain blockages.
-Insert the tool into the drain hole of your toilet and twist to turn, push, and pull till you experience resistance; this is where the blockage typically is.
-Gently try to break up any blockages with a back-andforth motion but without causing any damage to your pipe.
+Put the tool in the drain hole in your toilet and then twist and turn, push and pull till you experience resistance. this is where the blockage typically is.
+Make an effort to break any blockages with a back-andforth motion but without causing any damage to your pipeline.

 Note:

-Step 6: Switch on the water supply and check the result
+Step 6: Restart the water supply and test the results.

 Tools | Description |